Skip to Content

 2. If the World Were a Village: A Book about the World’s People

-If the World Were a Village: A Book about the World’s People is part of a book collection called CitizenKid that explores the lives of 100 villagers and allows kids to learn about life in other nations.
+If the World Were a Village: A Book about the World’s People is part of a great book collection called CitizenKid that explores the lives of 100 villagers and allows kids to learn about life in other nations.

 This will give them a better understanding of other cultures while exploring how different life in other countries can be from our own.